nicrf/not-a-good-ssh-docker/README.md

 # not-a-good-ssh-docker

 Simple tunnel ssh script build for a docker, it's not good and safe.
-You will be able to tunnel an another docker to the web (with a proxy server).
+You will be able to tunnel an another docker[SOURCE] to the web (with a proxy server[TARGET]).
 It 's like ngrok but cheap without a great security (password usage).

+Exemple where "web" is the docker service I want to share on web.

 ```dockercompose
   tunnel: